Francis Baily Primary School

 - 6.3: Do teachers have any specific qualifications in SEND?

-The SENCo is holds the National Award for Special Educational Needs Co-ordination
+The SENCo is working towards the National Award for Special Educational Needs Co-ordination

 - 6.4: Do teaching assistants have any specific qualifications in SEND?